 I would be inclined to think they would be Rufous Hummingbirds, especially youths or females, according to your description of “taupe”.

-Lighting, shadows and position all make such a difference in colour when describing birds.
+Lighting, shadows, and position all make such a difference in color when describing birds.

 Rufous are about the same size as Ruby-throated Hummers, but most photos they do look chubbier.